 Options for a fill in the gaps question:

-- Bonus: this marks the question as a bonus question.
+This marks the question as a bonus question.

-- Show answer options: students have to choose an answer option from a drop-down menu.
+Students have to choose an answer option from a drop-down menu.

-How to review a fill in the gaps question?
+How to review a fill in the gaps question

 - Click Grading scheme in the menu at the top.